masc-ucsc/docs/docs/pyrope/06-functions.md

 Pyrope divides the lambdas into three categories: `comb`, `pipe`, and `mod`.

 - `comb` is pure combinational logic.
 The outputs are purely a function of the inputs — no registers, no state, no cycle-level side effects.
+A `comb` may not declare a `reg` and may not call a `pipe` or `mod`.
+The only state it can hold is debug state marked `::[debug]`, which is forbidden from influencing non-debug outputs (the compiler enforces this).
 Any external call inside a `comb` can only affect debug statements (e.g., `puts`), not synthesizable code. `comb` can use `ref` arguments to modify tuples; `ref` is equivalent to having the argument as both input and output, which is still purely combinational. `comb` resembles `pure functions` in normal programming languages.

 - `pipe` is a Moore machine — every output goes through at least one flop.
-  The latency is written as an argument to the keyword: `pipe[3] foo(...)` is fixed 3-cycle, `pipe[1..=3] foo(...)` lets the caller pick within a range, and bare `pipe foo(...)` leaves the latency fully flexible for the caller to specify via `await[N]` at the call site.
+  The latency is written as an argument to the keyword: `pipe[3] foo(...)` is fixed 3-cycle, `pipe[1..=3] foo(...)` lets the caller pick within a range, and bare `pipe foo(...)` leaves the latency fully flexible for the caller to specify via `stage[N]` at the call site.
 The tool may retime logic for performance, but the behavior is equivalent to a `comb` with N flops appended at the outputs. `pipe` can use `reg` for internal storage;
   besides storage, it behaves like a `comb` with pipelined outputs.